Basic navigation | Local navigation

 Bridge mode is suitable for Point-to-Multipoint networks, where Master-Slave applications with polling-type communication protocol are used.
 RipEX in bridge mode is as easy to use as a simple transparent device, while providing communication reliability and spectrum efficiency by employing a sophisticated protocol in the radio channel.

-In bridge mode, the radio channel protocol do not solve collisions.
+In bridge mode, the radio channel protocol does not solve collisions.
 There is a CRC check of data integrity, however, i.e. once a message is delivered, it is 100% error free.

-All the messages received from user interfaces (ETH&COM's) are immediately transmitted to the radio channel.
+All the messages received from user interfaces (ETH&COM) are immediately transmitted to the radio channel.

-COM1,COM2 - All frames received from COM1(2) are broadcast over the radio channel and transmitted to all COM's (COM1 as well as COM2) on all radio modems within the network, the other COM on the source RipEX excluding.
+COM1,COM2 – All frames received from COM1(2) are broadcast over the radio channel and transmitted to all COM ports (COM1 as well as COM2) on all radio modems within the network, the other COM on the source RipEX excluding.

 There is a special parameter TX delay (Adv.
-Config., Device), which should be used when all substations (RTU's) reply to a broadcast query from the master station.
-In such case massive collisions would ensue because all substations (RTU's) would reply at nearly the same time.
+Config., Device), which should be used when all substations (RTU) reply to a broadcast query from the master station.
+In such case massive collisions would ensue because all substations (RTU) would reply at nearly the same time.
 To prevent such collision, TX delay should be set individually in each slave RipEX.
-The length of responding frame, the length of radio protocol overhead, modulation rate have to be taken into account.
+The length of responding frame, the length of Radio protocol overhead, modulation rate have to be taken into account.

 2.2.2.
 Functionality example